Constitution & by-laws

 Any vacancy created by the resignation/termination of an Executive committee member may be filled up by a new member elected from the 1994 to 1999 batch by Executive Committee Member with the consent of the Managing Advisory Committee.

-(a) All General Body and Executive Committee meetings must be provided at least thirty day’s notice.
-All meetings of office bearers must be announced fifteen days in advance.
+(a) All General Body and Executive Committee meetings shall be announced with at least thirty (30) day’s notice.
+All office bearers meetings must be announced at least fifteen (15) days in advance.

 (b) In the absence of the President, the Vice-President and General Secretary shall preside over the meetings.
 In the absence of the President and Vice-President, the General Secretary and Joint Secretary shall preside over the meeting.